GreptimeTeam/docs/docs/greptimecloud/integrations/dbeaver.md

+---
+description: Guide on using DBeaver to connect to GreptimeCloud via MySQL database drivers.
+---

 # DBeaver

 [DBeaver](https://dbeaver.io/) is a free, open-source, and cross-platform database tool that supports all popular databases.
 It is a popular choice among developers and database administrators for its ease of use and extensive feature set.